cepthomas/Nebulator/DocFiles/ScriptApi.md

 - chname: Channel name to send it on.
 - note: One of [Notes](#scriptapi/basics/musicalnotes).
 - vol: Note volume.
 Normalized to 0.0 - 1.0.
 0.0 means note off.
-- dur: How long it lasts in Beat.Subdiv or Time object representation.
+- dur: How long it lasts in beats or BarTime object representation.

 ```c#
 void SendNoteOn("chname", note, vol)